aws-samples/aws-cdk-golden-ami-pipeline/README.md

     `bin/config.json` - Configuration file that defines all the parameters needed to deploy the AMI Pipeline.
 For the details for all the parameters in thsi file, check [**here**](#ParameterDetails)

     `bin/default_component.json` - Optional component file that contains Build and Test step that can be added by default.
 The Build Steps added in this file will be executed at first.
 The Test steps added in this file will be executed last.
 This is one way to enforce mandatory build and test step.
 For example, This file can contain mandatory build step such as upgrading all available OS Package and mandatory test step to check if reboot is working after all build is completed.
-Type of this value is ComponentConfig which is described below
+Type of this value is ComponentConfig which is described below.
+In this example we used two Amazon-managed component.

-- set the region where the stakc will be deployed.
+- set the region where the stack will be deployed.
 For example

     ``export CDK_DEPLOY_REGION=us-west-2``

+- Install required packages

+    ```npm install```

 - Deploy the CDK application

     ```cdk deploy ```

 -   Once the CDK application is deployed successfully , navigate to Image Builder Service to verify and check all the following resources created

     * Recipe